 Standing desk companies offer regular promotions, making like-for-like price comparisons challenging.
 I suggest you ignore their listed prices and compare the final prices in shopping carts, including shipping and any bonus accessories.

-By the way, Desky is the only brand that allows you to run up to 10X 240v power sockets directly under the desk.
-This is possible using a nifty power board that the company sells for $138 (4 sockets) – $288 (10 sockets).
+By the way, Desky and UpDown are the only brands that allow you to run up to 8 X 240V power sockets directly under the desk.

 This will appeal to owners of elaborate multi-device workstations who always seem to be one power socket short.

 Above: Desky’s unique powerboards.
-Here, you see my 4-socket variant.
+Here you see my 4-socket variant.

 Bamboo is inexpensive and practical, yet it doesn’t look cheap.
 Hardwood is stylish and durable, while Melamine is cheap, hard-wearing and somewhat unexciting.